deepanshs/mrsimulator/docs/introduction/fitting_example.rst

 requires that you are already familiar with such lineshapes(``mrsimulator`` can help with that!).
-One might also hypothesize that there may be other sites with lower intensity present in the spectrum, or perhaps the spectrum, as noted earlier, is from a distribution of :math:`^{27}\text{Al}` sites with very similar NMR tensor parameters with dipolar couplings among them.
+One might also hypothesize that there may be other sites with lower intensity present in the spectrum, or perhaps the spectrum, as noted earlier, is from a distribution of :math:`^{27}\text{Al}` sites with very similar efg tensor parameters and dipolar couplings among them.
 These are all valid hypotheses and could be used to create more elaborate and perhaps even more realistic spin system models.
 For now, you can choose the simplest spin system model with a single :math:`^{27}\text{Al}` site,  as shown in the code below.